Blocking Search Keywords in School Manager

 6. Select Save.

-Step 3: Enable the blocked keywords rule
+Step 3: Enable the blocked keywords policy

 Was this article helpful?

-0 out of 0 found this helpful
+1 out of 2 found this helpful

 Share